MA5951/MAutils/src/main/java/com/ma5951/utils/StateControl/README.md

 Create your subsystem states in your desierd place and pass them to the StateRunner command (The last one is in the highst priority)

+If none of the states are active the controller will run NullCommand